 What happens if First Trade or Markets.com go bust?

-First Trade and Markets.com are regulated which means that as part of their regulatory obligations First Trade and Markets.com have to offer a certain level of financial protection to their clients.
+First Trade and Markets.com are regulated, which means that as part of their regulatory obligations First Trade and Markets.com have to offer a certain level of financial protection to their clients.
 First Trade and Markets.com should by law keep client funds separate from First Trade and Markets.com funds.
-If either First Trade or Markets.com goes bankrupt they should not have access to your money.
-Customers accounts should be segregated.
-A financial services compensation scheme differs from country to country so check this on the First Trade and Markets.com websites and regulators.
+If either First Trade or Markets.com goes bankrupt, they should not have access to your money.
+Customer accounts should be segregated.
+A financial services compensation scheme differs from country to country, so check this on the First Trade and Markets.com websites and regulators.

 Are First Trade or Markets.com good for beginners?

 First Trade and Markets.com offer low deposits and access to a selection of market insights and news resources.
 Both First Trade and Markets.com offer demo accounts.
-This is a big plus for First Trade and Markets.com as it shows on they have an interest in their customers.
+Demo trading accounts are a big plus for First Trade and Markets.com as it shows they are interested in their customers.